|« PreviousNext »|

 From the Amazon EC2 console dashboard, click Launch Instance.

-Click Launch to launch the instance.
+Click Launch to choose a key pair and launch the instance.

 To launch an EC2 instance into your default VPC, use the

 command to launch your instance without specifying a subnet or an Availability Zone.
 For example:

 To launch an EC2 instance into a specific subnet in your default VPC, specify an Availability Zone.